mrwonko/Jedi-Academy-Renaissance/tools/WinSymbol/readme.md

 ## Credits

-Inspired by and partially based on [Bruce Dawson's blog post](https://randomascii.wordpress.com/2013/03/09/symbols-the-microsoft-way/) so major thanks him collecting this information.
+Inspired by and partially based on [Bruce Dawson's blog post](https://randomascii.wordpress.com/2013/03/09/symbols-the-microsoft-way/) so major thanks to him for collecting this information.